Radio masts and towers: Reinforced concrete

-TV Tower in Stuttgart, Germany: the first reinforced-concrete TV tower.
+Fernsehturm Stuttgart TV Tower in Stuttgart, Germany: the first reinforced-concrete TV tower.

 Reinforced concrete towers are relatively expensive to build but provide a high degree of mechanical rigidity in strong winds.
 This can be important when antennas with narrow beamwidths are used, such as those used for microwave point-to-point links, and when the structure is to be occupied by people.

 Katanga TV tower, a reinforced-concrete tower in Jabalpur, Madhya Pradesh, India.

 In the 1950s, AT&T built numerous concrete towers, more resembling silos than towers, for its first transcontinental microwave route.

 In Germany and the Netherlands most towers constructed for point-to-point microwave links are built of reinforced concrete, while in the UK most are lattice towers.

 Concrete towers can form prestigious landmarks, such as the CN Tower in Toronto, Canada.
 In addition to accommodating technical staff, these buildings may have public areas such as observation decks or restaurants.

 The Katanga TV tower near Jabalpur, Madhya Pradesh, in central India hosts a high-power transmitter for the public broadcasters Doordarshan and Prasar Bharati.

 The Stuttgart TV tower was the first tower in the world to be built in reinforced concrete.
 It was designed in 1956 by the local civil engineer Fritz Leonhardt.